Limit Order Books: Conclusion

-Another aspect that is clear from empirical studies is how poorly the data supports the very strong assumptions made by many LOB models.
-Although every model must make assumptions to facilitate computation, many LOB models have been built on elaborate and inaccurate assumptions that make it almost impossible to relate their output to real LOBs.
-Indeed, this is a common problem when using purely statistical models to probe LOB data, as it is often unclear how aspects of the models relate to specific elements of a LOB.

-Although precisely what is meant by ``equilibrium'' dependends upon context, almost all LOB models to date have focused on some form of equilibrium, such as a Markov-perfect equilibrium in sequential-game models or a state-space equilibrium in reaction-diffusion models.
-However, overwhelming empirical evidence suggests that LOBs are subjected to constant shocks and therefore always display transient behaviour.
-Early work on models that are not in equilibrium has hinted at promising results \cite{Challet:2003}, but more work in this area is needed.

-Both perfect-rationality and zero-intelligence approaches to LOB modelling have proven useful in enabling analytic computation and numerical simulation, yet both require strong assumptions that are not justified by data.
-Agent-based models appear to offer some compromise between the two extremes.
-They can operate within a zero-intelligence framework (if no rational decision-making is programmed into agents' specifications); a perfectly-rational framework (if rational decision-making based on the maximization of a utility function is the only specification driving agents' behaviour); or, crucially, they can reside somewhere between.
-Furthermore, the level of game-theoretic considerations involved in agents' decision-making can also be controlled by specifying how strongly agents react to each other and forecast each other's actions.
-Therefore, agent-based models have the potential to provide a rich toolbox for investigating LOBs without a requirement for extreme modelling assumptions.
-However, it remains unclear whether agent-based models of limit order trading really offer a deeper understanding of market dynamics or merely amount to curve-fitting exercises in which parameters are varied until some form of non-trivial behaviour emerges.
-Nevertheless, recent developments suggest that the performance of LOB models can be improved by removing the inherent homogeneity associated with many zero-intelligence approaches \cite{Toke:2011, Zhao:2010}.
-Consequently, the heterogeneity offered by agent-based models might pave the way for new explanations of LOB phenomena.
+It is clear from empirical studies how poorly the data supports the very strong assumptions made by many LOB models.
+Although every model must make assumptions to facilitate computation, many LOB models depend on elaborate and inaccurate assumptions that make it almost impossible to relate their output to real markets.
+ABMs appear to offer some compromise between the extremes of zero-intelligence and perfect-rationality models; they also provide an explicit way to remove the inherent homogeneity associated with many existing approaches \citep{Lux:2009economics, Toke:2011, Zhao:2010}.
+Furthermore, the level of game-theoretic considerations involved in agents' decision-making can be controlled by specifying how strongly agents react to each other and forecast each other's actions.
+Therefore, ABMs have the potential to provide a rich toolbox for investigating LOBs without requiring extreme modelling assumptions.
+However, it remains unclear whether the ABMs studied to date offer a deeper understanding of market dynamics or merely amount to curve-fitting exercises in which parameters are varied until some form of nontrivial behaviour emerges.
+Recently, statistical techniques from econometrics have enabled consistent estimation of ABMs' parameters from market data \citep{Chen:2012agent}.
+It will be interesting to see whether the use of such techniques in an LOB context paves the way for new, quantitative explanations of LOB phenomena.